-Yazen Khasawneh; Stefanie Simonetti; Kevin Walsh
+Philip Barutha; Yazen Khasawneh; Stefanie Simonetti; Kevin Walsh

 Program of Studies.
-The Department of Civil and Environmental Engineering and Earth Sciences offers programs of study leading to the degrees of bachelor of science in civil engineering, bachelor of science in environmental engineering, bachelor of science in environmental earth sciences, master of science in civil engineering, master of engineering in structural engineering, master of engineering in environmental engineering, master of science in environmental engineering, master of science in environmental earth sciences, and doctor of philosophy.
+The Department of Civil and Environmental Engineering and Earth Sciences offers programs of study leading to the degrees of bachelor of science in civil engineering, bachelor of science in environmental engineering, bachelor of science in environmental earth sciences, master of science in civil engineering, master of engineering in structural engineering, master of engineering in environmental engineering, master of science in environmental engineering, master of science in environmental engineering, master of science in environmental earth sciences, and doctor of philosophy.